 2. Mileage reimbursement vs. company vehicle

 Paying a standard mileage rate the use of a personal vehicle will for many employees provide a more generous benefit than a standard car allowance.
 As long as the employer pays a rate equal to or less than the IRS standard business rate (the "safe harbor" rate), the payments are tax-free.
-The 2022 IRS mileage rate for business is 62.5 cents-per-mile.
+The mileage rate for 2025 is 70 cents per mile.

-This approach, while simple to understand, does require the additional administrative steps of tracking business mileage and calculating payments based on that mileage.
+This approach requires tracking business mileage and calculating payments based on that mileage.
 However, a properly managed company vehicle program also requires the tracking of business mileage in order to keep the benefit tax-free.
 So this should not be a change for employers or employees.
 The key is to use an accurate and automated mileage tracker that protects employee privacy.

 Mileage reimbursement has two key shortcomings.